stakahashy/language_autocorr/README.md

 # Notes
 ## Text format
-In our implementation, the split symbol between words in the text file is expect to be "\n".
+In our implementation, the split symbol between words in the text file is expect to be '\n'.
+We put mobyDick.txt as an example retrieved from Gutenberg project.
-You can simply modify to your favour by updating 'splitter = '\n'' in line 40.
+You can simply modify it by updating "splitter = '\n'" in line 40.

 ## Parameter
 The parameter of this quantification methodology is Q which defines the ratio of rare words (1/Q) in a text.